(Published in GralsWelt 20/2001)

 The relic kept in Valenzia in the “Chapel of the Holy Grail” is, if not the actual “Holy Grail”, nevertheless an extraordinary surprise.

 1. The upper part is a bowl made of onyx which, according to archaeologists, was made in the Orient between the 4th century BC and the 1st century AD.
 So it could have come from the possession of a wealthy Jew like Joseph of Arimathia.
 If you turn this bowl, an interesting play of colors emerges, which Chrétien also reports.
 The cup of the sacrament used by Jesus?

-2. A short, hard-to-read Kufic-Arabic inscription is carved into the stone base.
-It has not yet been deciphered.
-This detail also fits in with Wolfram's description of a stone on which an inscription appears from time to time.
+2. a short, difficult to read Cufic-Arabic inscription is carved into the stone pedestal.
+It could not be deciphered yet.
+This detail also fits Wolfram's description of a stone on which an inscription appears from time to time.

 3. The base and chalice are connected to a magnificent stem adorned with precious stones, which was probably not made until the 12th century.

 Today's researchers, who have carefully studied the traditions, believe they now know the source for the Grail novels by Chrétien de Troyes and Wolfram von Eschenbach.
 And they believe it is possible that the three-part chalice kept in Valencia actually contains the bowl that Jesus used at his Last Supper.

 (1) Abd-ru-shin “In the Light of Truth, Grail Message”, publisher of the Grail Message Foundation, Stuttgart, 1998.

 (2) Behrend, Jens-Peter: “The Search for the Holy Grail”, ZDF film, November 2000.